cots-conf/mngt/README.md

 ### Steps

 Minimal Nginx configuration.
-This assumes that Cloudflare is providing certificate.
+This assumes that Cloudflare is providing the certificate.

 ```plain
 # /etc/nginx/sites-available/mngt